 Despite the fact that Peru was the first country in Latin America to enact the general quarantine, when there was hardly a record of 71 cases, COVID-19 has continued to advance due to the breach of isolation in some areas of the country.
 Find the exact data here.

 On March 16th 2020, the restriction of mobilization in Peru to avoid infection by Covid-19 includes Machu Picchu closing.
 All tours were temporarily canceled until 1 October 2020.

 The official advice of the World Health Organization (WHO) is that there is no need to stop any travel plans.
 However, the borders have been temporarily closed in Peru while monitoring the coronavirus contagion curve.

-Today, the town of Aguas Calientes or Machu Picchu Town, where hotels, hostels, and restaurants for tourists are situated, it is opened for foreign and Peruvian.
-You can visit the lost city of the Inca in this season.
+Today, the town of Aguas Calientes or Machu Picchu Town, where hotels, hostels, and restaurants for tourists are situated, it is open for foreigners and Peruvians.
+You can visit the lost city of the Incas this 2021.

 Many tourists were wondering: Is Machu Picchu open?
 The answer was 'no'.
 It was closed since the Peruvian government ordered nationwide quarantine to prevent the spread of the coronavirus.
 However, the tourism industry is in crisis and its recovery (according to estimates) was be slow.
 It was the first time of Machu Picchu closing due to the pandemic.

 In search of reactivating tourism, the Peruvian government declared that on 15 July 2020 is Machu Picchu open again, but only for Peruvians.
 The Inca citadel of Machu Picchu was be free for children and senior national travelers (60+ year old) from July 15th to December 31st of 2020 as part of the measures adopted to revive domestic tourism.